 The tree structure contains additional reports for releases and directories.
 These reports do not reflect effective permissions.
 The reports give you release and NTFS permissions.

-When you select Release as well as Report directories, the following setting options are available to you with regard to the scope of the reports:
+When you select Release as well as Report directories, the following setting options are available to you regarding the scope of the reports:

 Figure 11 - Share report options